Hollywood, Calif.,—Sep 17, 2009

 “In today’s economic environment, it’s a harsh reality that not every exhibitor has access to the funding required to install digital 3D projection systems.
 It was the desire to make 3D accessible to the masses that resulted in Technicolor creating a 3D solution to fill the gap between celluloid and digital cinema,” said Frederic Rose, Chairman and CEO of Thomson/Technicolor.
 “Technicolor 3D equals the quality of digital 3D, and since it’s a fraction of the cost of digital 3D, it allows every exhibitor to benefit from the incremental revenue generated from 3D presentations while giving content creators the widest possible platform on which to share their movies.”

 Warner Bros. and AMC, which have teamed with Technicolor for initial consumer testing, are encouraged by moviegoers’ response to the Technicolor 3D Solution.
 Sixty-five percent of moviegoers polled after viewing Warner Bros.’ box-office success Final Destination 4 in Technicolor 3D said the “overall image quality of the 3D” was “excellent” or “very good”—this compares identically to the results from digital 3D exit polls.

 Movie Exit Poll Highlights from Technicolor’s 3D Presentation of Warner Bros.’
 Final Destination 4

+· Satisfaction of Overall Viewing Experience.
 Overall satisfaction was similar in Technicolor 3D and digital 3D and both test groups felt “satisfied” to “extremely satisfied” with this experience.
 The 35mm 3D group registered somewhat higher “extremely satisfied” responses that the digital 3D group.

+· 3D Quality Compared to Last 3D Movie Experience.
 Comparing this experience to the last movie they saw in 3D, moviegoers who watched in 35mm 3D were near-identically inclined to perceive the 3D quality as “excellent” or “very good” as those who watched in digital 3D—comparisions to their last 3D experience were at parity.

+· Movie Ratings & Recommendation.
 Moviegoers who watched in Technicolor 3D were more inclined to rate the film itself “excellent” and to “definitely” recommend it to friends versus those who watched in digital 3D.

 How the Technicolor 3D Solution Works